kerizrh/kerizrh/README.md

 ## 🤹 My Skills

-- ❤ I'm a self-taught passionate developer.
-- 🤔 Overthinker.
+## 🤹 About Me

+- 🎓 Software Engineering student.
-- 🔥 Full Stack Web and App Developer.
+- 💻 Web developer.
-- 🧑‍💻 Software Engineer specializing in Typescript.
-Sometime Rust and Go too.
-- 💙 Love to contribute to open source projects.
+- ⚡ Interested in all things tech.
+- 🌱 Always learning and improving my programming skills.
+- 🎮 Lover of music, TV shows, and video games.
+- 🤝 Open to collaboration and teamwork.

 ## 🏆 My GitHub Stats